-In late August 2014 I flew MH 30, the red eye from KL to Istanbul.
+If you’re thinking of flying MAS, read my Malaysia Airlines Business Class review.
+I flew MH 30, the red-eye from KL to Istanbul.
 Malaysian Airlines – commonly referred to as MAS Airlines or code MH – until recent events was one of Australia’s favourite airlines and I was curious to see how their service had weathered recent storms.

 My friends and colleagues thought I was mad, but I figured lightning never strikes thrice.

-I bought an economy ticket but MAS very kindly upgraded me to Business Class.
-This is my report:
+I bought an economy ticket but Malaysia Airlines very kindly upgraded me to Business Class.

 I was seated in seat 1D.
 There are seven seats across in Business in a 2-3-2 configuration on the B777 with 33 seats in Business and 233 in Economy.

 Here is the MAS B777 200 seat configuration – with three in the middle and two each side.

 The B777 200 has 35 angle-flat seats in Business (Golden Club) and 247 standard seats in economy.

 Seat pitch in Business is 62” (compared to 34” in economy), width is 18.5” compared to 17” in economy (which is why it felt a little cramped and not much different to economy as it’s barely any wider)